Petit Theft Charges in Florida

-The crime of Petit Theft, sometimes referred to as Petty Theft, involves the unlawful taking of property worth less than $300.
+Under Florida Statute 812.014(2)(e), the crime of Petit Theft is defined as the unlawful taking of property worth less than $750.

 Penalties for Petit Theft